What is the Cost of a Trip to Machu Picchu?

 Tip: most travelers cannot tell the difference between Vistadome and Expedtion service.
 The seats, views and tracks are all the same.
 However, Vistadome will serve you 3 peanuts in a lovely basket, while Expedition service offers 2 peanuts in a cardboard tray.
 You can save a little by booking the Expedition service.
 Here's a link where you can take a virtual tour to compare each train service.

 Machu Picchu adult entry tickets for foreigners cost about $55 USD pp. Children under 8 years old are free.
-Students 17 and under can qualify for 50% discount as well as ISIC - carrying college students under 24. (student tickets cannot be purchased in advance because you have to present passport in person.
+Students 16 and under can qualify for 50% discount, but college students with ISIC cards no longer qualify for discount. (student tickets cannot be purchased in advance because you have to present passport in person.
 But we can get discount because we send guide to the office with your child's passport.
 This works best for groups booking other services with our company.
-For people who only need us to buy tickets, by the time we add our cost, you will pay about the same for a student ticket as you do for an adult ticket)
+For people who only need us to buy tickets, by the time we add our cost, you will pay about the same online for a student ticket as you do for an adult ticket)

-Shuttle bus roundtrip tickets between Aguas Calientes and Machu Picchu are $24 pp.
+Shuttle bus roundtrip tickets between Aguas Calientes and Machu Picchu are $24 pp Bring exact amount in cash in USD.
+Sometimes the cc machine doesn't work.

 How does the exchange rate affect your cost?
 Hotels, meals, entry and train tickets are all based on the relationship between the Peruvian Nuevo Sol and the USD.
 Right now it's working in favor of the USD!
 Go to Peru.
 Adios Adventure Travel works with independent travelers as well as those who need full service.
 Check out these 5-day and 7-day Machu Picchu Travel packages